-- The provider must check original copies of documentation (birth certificate or passport) to confirm a child has reached the eligible age on initial registration for all funded entitlements.
-A record of the date and the member of staff who has checked the documentation should be made on the SCC Declaration Form. - If the child's legal name and date of birth is not recorded correctly in the Early Education Portal any entitlements paid may be reclaimed. - The provider should offer places to eligible two-year-olds on the understanding that the child remains eligible until they qualify for the universal entitlement for three- and four-year-olds. - SCC must ensure that a child has a funded entitlement place no later than the beginning of the term following the child and the parent meeting the eligibility criteria for the funded entitlements. - When checking eligibility for 30 hour funded childcare, alongside the 30 hours eligibility code, which is the child's unique 11-digit number, the provider must acquire written consent from, or on behalf of, the parent to be able to receive confirmation and future notifications from SCC of the validity of the parent's 30 hours eligibility code.
-This consent is contained within the SCC Declaration Form 2019. - Once a provider has received written consent from the parent, they should verify the 30 hours eligibility code with SCC using the standalone eligibility checker within the Early Education Portal before offering a 30 hour place to the parent.
-Maintained schools that claim funding through schools finance will need to complete the SCC Eligibility Form for Schools, scan it and send electronically using Egress to the Funded Early Education Team, at schools.30@surreycc.gov.uk - SCC will confirm the validity of 30 hours eligibility codes to allow providers to offer 30 hours places for eligible three- and four-year-olds. - Thereafter, SCC will complete audit checks to review the validity of eligibility codes for children who qualify for 30 hours funded childcare either each day that the child is within their grace period, if registered in the Early Education Portal, or a minimum of 6 fixed points in the year, both at half-term and at the end of term across the year (in line with the dates as listed at table A below).
-It is SCC's responsibility to notify a provider where a parent has fallen out of eligibility and inform them of the grace period end date.
+- 4.7.6 When checking eligibility for 30 hours funded childcare, alongside the 30 hours eligibility code, which is the child's unique 11-digit number, the provider must acquire written consent from, or on behalf of, the Parent to be able to receive confirmation and future notifications from SCC of the validity of the parent's 30 hours eligibility code.
+This consent is contained within the SCC Declaration Form 2020-21. - 4.7.7 Once a provider has received written consent from the Parent, they must verify the 30 hours eligibility code with SCC using the standalone eligibility checker within the Early Education Portal before offering a 30 hour place to the parent.
+Maintained schools that claim funding through schools finance will need to complete the SCC Eligibility Form for Schools, scan it and send electronically using Egress to the Funded Early Education Team, at fundedearlyeducation@surreycc.gov.uk - 4.7.8 SCC will confirm the validity of 30 hours eligibility codes to allow providers to offer 30 hours places for eligible three- and four-year-olds. - 4.7.9 Thereafter, SCC will complete audit checks to review the validity of eligibility codes for children who qualify for 30 hours funded childcare either each day that the child is within their grace period, if registered in the Early Education Portal, or a minimum of 6 fixed points in the year, both at half-term and at the end of term across the year (in line with the dates as listed at table A below).
+It is SCC's responsibility to notify a provider where a Parent has fallen out of eligibility and inform them of the grace period end date.